Oil set for third week of gains on vaccine hopes

 Oversupply concerns, however, continue to weigh as Libya has raised production to pre-blockade levels of 1.25 million bpd.

-Also, U.S. oil rigs rose 10 to 236 last week, their highest since May.
-This week’s rig count, an early indicator of future output, is due at about 1 p.m.
-[RIG/U]
+U.S. energy firms cut the number of oil and natural gas rigs operating for the first time in 10 weeks, according to data on Friday from energy services firm Baker Hughes Co BKR.N.
+The U.S. oil and gas rig count, an early indicator of future output, fell by two to 310 in the week to Nov.
+20.

-Reporting by Stephanie Kelly in New York; additional reporting by Ahmad Ghaddar in London, Aaron Sheldrick in Tokyo and Koustav Samanta in Singapore; Editing by Marguerita Choy and Mark Potter
+Reporting by Stephanie Kelly in New York; additional reporting by Ahmad Ghaddar in London, Aaron Sheldrick in Tokyo and Koustav Samanta in Singapore; Editing by Marguerita Choy and Kirsten Donovan

 Our Standards: The Thomson Reuters Trust Principles.